Surveillance: Data mining and profiling

 Data mining is the application of statistical techniques and programmatic algorithms to discover previously unnoticed relationships within the data.
-Data profiling in this context is the process of assembling information about a particular individual or group in order to generate a profile — that is, a picture of their patterns and behavior.
-Data profiling can be an extremely powerful tool for psychological and social network analysis.
+Data profiling in this context is the process of assembling information about a particular individual or group in order to generate a profile based on patterns and behavior.
+Data profiling can be a useful tool for psychological and social network analysis.
 A skilled analyst can discover facts about a person that they might not even be consciously aware of themselves.

 Economic (such as credit card purchases) and social (such as telephone calls and emails) transactions in modern society create large amounts of stored data and records.
 In the past, this data was documented in paper records, leaving a "paper trail", or was simply not documented at all.
 Correlation of paper-based records was a laborious process—it required human intelligence operators to manually dig through documents, which was time-consuming and incomplete, at best.

 But today many of these records are electronic, resulting in an "electronic trail".
 Every use of a bank machine, payment by credit card, use of a phone card, call from home, checked out library book, rented video, or otherwise complete recorded transaction generates an electronic record.
 Public records—such as birth, court, tax and other records—are increasingly being digitized and made available online.
 In addition, due to laws like CALEA, web traffic and online purchases are also available for profiling.
 Electronic record-keeping makes data easily collectable, storable, and accessible—so that high-volume, efficient aggregation and analysis is possible at significantly lower costs.